Ann Richards: Governorship (1991–1995)

+After a series of gaffes by Williams (most notably a joke about rape), Richards narrowly won on November 6, 1990, with 49% of the vote to Williams' 47%.
+Libertarian Party nominee Jeff Daiell drew 3.3 percent in an effort that included television spots and considerable personal campaigning.
+Richards was inaugurated governor the following January.

 Richards became the second woman to hold Texas's top office, since Miriam "Ma" Ferguson.
 Her chief of staff was Mary Beth Rogers.

-In 1994, Richards ran for re-election against Republican George W. Bush.
-Despite outspending his campaign by 23%, she was defeated, with 45.88% of the vote to Bush's 53.48% while Libertarian Keary Ehlers received 0.64%.
-The Richards campaign had hoped for a misstep from the relatively inexperienced Republican nominee, but none appeared, while Richards created many of her own, including calling Bush "some jerk", "shrub" and "that young Bush boy".

-Tenure as Governor

 As governor, Richards reformed the Texas prison system, establishing a substance abuse program for inmates, reducing the number of violent offenders released, and increasing prison space to deal with a growing prison population (from less than 60,000 in 1992 to more than 80,000 in 1994).
 She backed proposals to reduce the sale of semi-automatic firearms and "cop-killer" bullets in the state.